It’s a craft city

 Bologna eats slowly.
 Markets, osterie, aperitivo — it’s about conversation and atmosphere as much as flavor.

-A food tour is a curated route: you get the right places, in the right order, with context that makes each bite make sense.
-It’s relaxed, walkable, and designed so you leave full — but not destroyed.
+A food tour gives you the right places in the right order, with the context that makes each bite more meaningful.
+It’s relaxed, walkable, and designed so you leave satisfied without feeling overwhelmed.

 The Bologna Food & Market Tour includes food tastings.
 Additional drinks are usually paid at venues unless agreed in advance.

-You can absolutely eat well in Bologna on your own — but a guided tour saves time, avoids tourist traps, and helps you find places you would never confidently choose without a local.
+You can absolutely eat well in Bologna on your own — but a guided tour saves time, avoids tourist traps, and helps you discover places you might never confidently choose without a local.

-No endless reviews, no “is this authentic?” anxiety — just a smart route that works.
+No endless review scrolling, no “is this authentic?” anxiety — just a route that works.

-After one tour, you’ll have a list of spots you can return to for the rest of your trip.
+After one good tour, you’ll usually leave with several spots you’ll want to return to for the rest of your trip.

 Tours run September 1 – April 30.
 Small groups, personal guiding, and food tastings included.